COMPANY

 How would you describe your day job to a child?

-I tell my own kids that I create ‘Apps’, that’s about the best I can hope for a 4 and 7 year old to understand.
-I used to give new starters a training session informally called “Credit Derivatives pricing for a smart 10 year old”.
-I still think you can explain most of the pricing models in pretty simple terms, like a coin toss game.
-Why these things are an entire industry is harder to explain.
+I tell my own kids that I create ‘Apps.’
+That’s about the best I can hope for a 4 and 7 year old to understand.
+I used to give new starters a training session informally called “Credit Derivatives pricing for a smart 10 year old.”
+I still think most pricing models can be explained in simple terms like a coin toss game.
+Why these things comprise an entire industry is harder to explain.

 READ MORE